piotr921/10x-healthy-meal/.ai/auth/ui-implementation-summary.md

 **File:** `src/lib/validation/auth.validation.ts`
 - `LoginSchema` - Validates email and password for login
 - `RegisterSchema` - Validates email, password, and password confirmation for registration
-- `ForgotPasswordSchema` - Validates email for password reset
+- `RestorePasswordSchema` - Validates email for password reset
 - `UpdatePasswordSchema` - Validates new password and confirmation

 All schemas include appropriate error messages as specified in the requirements.